 “I have to take everything into account when developing care plans.
 High deductibles, uninsured, what coupons are available—If I’m not taking it all into consideration, then I’m kidding myself [that I’m providing the best possible guidance for my patients].” —Pinney, describing the physician’s mandate to embrace diligence.
 If you’re looking for a way to make it easier for physicians to do their due diligence to maximize affordability, you’ve found it.

 “If they’re going to be effective, the behavioral drivers around non-adherence have to be changed by people around you.
 When the message [to quit smoking] comes from your daughter, the message is going to have more power.” —Prodeep Bose, EVP, Growth & Innovation, The Bloc.
-Social determinants of health was a topic that seemed to bubble under the surface of several panels.
+Social determinants of health were a topic that seemed to bubble under the surface of several panels.

 As a major sponsor of DPE, we were thrilled to see the level of attendee engagement at this year’s conference, and we can’t wait to see what’s in store for 2020.
-And if, like many of this year’s attendees, you can’t stop thinking about the patient journey, you’re in luck.
+And if like many of this year’s attendees, you can’t stop thinking about the patient journey, you’re in luck.
 We like to talk about it, too.